WordPress Alternatives: 10 Platforms You Should Consider

 Webflow is a cloud-based website builder that enables you to create responsive websites without any coding.
 It has a drag-and-drop interface that allows you to design and publish websites quickly.
 Webflow also includes a CMS (Content Management System) that enables you to create and manage dynamic content on your website.

 According to SimilarTech, Webflow is used by over 1,610,000 websites.
 It has gained popularity due to its ease of use, design capabilities, and flexibility in creating responsive websites.
+Some of the popular use cases of Webflow include small business websites, portfolios, eCommerce websites, and landing pages.

 Features and Functionality